twbs/bootstrap/docs/components/scrollspy.md

 ---
 layout: docs
 title: Scrollspy
-description: Documentation and examples for the scrollspy plugin with Bootstrap's navigation components.
+description: Automatically update Bootstrap navigation or list group components based on scroll position to indicate which link is currently active in the viewport.
 group: components
+toc: true
 ---

-Automatically update Bootstrap navigation or list group components based on scroll position to indicate which link is currently active in the viewport.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## How it works